jayarege/Wuvo100y/CODE_BIBLE.md

 ---

 _This file shall be reviewed after **every** update to ensure compliance.

-list **every** file name that were modified, added or deleted.
+After completing changes, list **every** file name that were modified, added or deleted.
 Just the file name, nothing more